kamrulx86/cybersecurity-blog/README.md

 ## About

-This is the personal cybersecurity blog and research platform of **Kamrul Hassan**, a Cybersecurity Engineer and Security Researcher recognized by major organizations including Microsoft, Sony, and various government agencies.
+This is the personal cybersecurity blog and research platform of **Kamrul Hassan**, a Cybersecurity Engineer and Security Researcher.

-## Professional Recognition

-- **Microsoft**: Recognized for responsible vulnerability disclosure
-- **Sony**: Acknowledged for identifying critical API security flaws
-- **Dutch Government**: Credited for responsible disclosure of cybersecurity issues
-- **Visma**: Listed in official Hall of Fame for application security contributions
-- **Singapore Government**: Recognized for reporting critical web vulnerabilities

 ## ✨ Features